maayazed/book-search-engine/README.md

 </div>

 <div>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Google Book Search is a refactored GraphQL API built with Apollo Server using a MERN stack framework that enables the Google Books API search engine.
-Authorization allows users to add, view, and remove books from their account page.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Google Book Search is a refactored Google Books API search engine using GraphQL API built with Apollo Server using a MERN stack framework.
+Authorization allows registered users to add, view, and remove books from their account page.
 All users can search for a book.

 <br>